Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-1.md

 ### Publishing the developer portal

-The developer portal uses role based access, when deploying Azure APIM for the first time, you need to first access the developer portal using the admin role, this will trigger its activation, and can be done with the following link in the `Overview` blade of the apim instance:
+The developer portal uses role based access, **when deploying Azure APIM for the first time, you need to first access the developer portal using the admin role, this will trigger its activation**, and can be done with the following link in the `Overview` blade of the apim instance:

 ![](../../assets/images/devportalPublish.png)